Snyk

 file - This option allows you to download the .diff

-file and apply the fix manually to your branch.
+file and apply the fix manually through your IDE.

-Once you are satisfied with the rest of the inputs, click “Commit Changes”.
-This will initiate a Pull Request in your Github or Gitlab repository.
+Once you are satisfied, click “Propose changes”.
+This will initiate a Pull Request in your SCM.

 This option provides you with a CLI command that you can run on your workstation to perform both a SAST scan followed by the Mobb analysis.